 - Enable the Enable SSL option (for Gmail accounts).

-- Check the Replies should go to a different email address check box.
+- Check the Replies should go to a different email address check box (see the screenshot below).

 - In the Email field, enter the email you have connected to Sendgrid.